peter88213/yw2nw/docs/usage.md

 #### optional arguments:

+`-h, --help`

-`-h, --help` show this help message and exit
+show this help message and exit

+`-d, --double_linebreaks`

+paragraph breaks are represented by double line breaks in novelWriter

+`--silent`

-`--silent` suppress error messages and the request to confirm overwriting
+suppress error messages and the request to confirm overwriting